Disney Vault: History

-When Disney's streaming service and namesake Disney+ was announced in 2019, Disney CEO Bob Iger revealed that the service will contain Disney's entire film library, which would de facto retire the concept of the Disney Vault as a home video control device.
-However, a separate practice restricting repertory screenings of films from the Disney back-catalogue remains in effect.
-Following Disney's purchase of 21st Century Fox for its entertainment assets, Disney withdrew the Fox film library from distribution to theaters (with the notable exception of The Rocky Horror Picture Show), effectively placing the Fox back-catalog in the Vault.
+When Disney's streaming service and namesake Disney+ was announced in 2019, Disney CEO Bob Iger stated that the service would contain Disney's entire film library, which would de facto retire the concept of the Disney Vault as a home video control device.
+However, the service fails to include much of Disney's library, and a separate practice restricting repertory screenings of films from the Disney back-catalogue remains in effect.
+Following Disney's purchase of 21st Century Fox for its entertainment assets, Disney withdrew the Fox film library from distribution to theaters (with the notable exception of The Rocky Horror Picture Show), effectively locking the Fox back-catalog in the Vault.

+One Disney film that remains vaulted was Song of the South, based on the Uncle Remus stories by folklorist Joel Chandler Harris.
+The film has neither aired on television nor it ever been released on home video in the United States due to criticism of its portrayal of African Americans.
+In 2010 and 2020, Iger stated that the film would not be re-released on either DVD or Disney+.
+In 2023, Disney announced that it would permanently remove dozens of underperforming films and television series from its Disney+ and Hulu streaming services, effectively vaulting those productions.
+Disney incurred a $1.5 billion – $1.8 billion impairment charge based on the removed titles.
+This write-down allowed Disney to avoid paying ongoing residuals and reduced its tax bill.

 Controls

 The Walt Disney Company itself stated that this process was done to both control their market and to allow Disney films to be fresh for new generations of young children.
-A side-effect of the moratorium process was the fact that videos and DVDs of Disney films placed on moratorium become collectibles, sold in stores and at auction websites such as eBay for sums in excess of their original suggested retail price.
-The practice also had made the Disney films a prime target for bootleg DVD manufacturers.
+A side-effect of the moratorium process was that videos and DVDs of Disney films placed on moratorium become collectibles, sold in stores and at auction websites such as eBay for sums in excess of their original suggested retail price.
+The practice had also made the Disney films a prime target for bootleg DVD manufacturers.